 “Pain that cannot be controlled can ruin people’s lives.
 One in five people worldwide currently suffer from chronic pain, and existing pain treatments often fail to provide relief.
 The economic burden is huge, with chronic pain in the USA alone estimated to cost around $600 billion a year, greater than the combined economic cost of cancer, diabetes and stroke.”

 Untapping this natural source of new medicine brings hope of accelerating the development of a new class of painkillers that can help people who suffer from chronic pain in a far more effective way than opioids and other analgesics.
+Besides, there always lingers this risk of the overdosage of opioids landing one in a rehab like Legacy Healing centre.
 Moreover, since Nav1.7 channels are only involved in sensory neurons, there would likely be no side effects beyond loss of sensation, making it ideal for widespread pain conditions such as rheumatoid arthritis and fibromyalgia.

 Julie K Klint, Jennifer J Smith, Irina Vetter, Darshani B Rupasinghe, Sing Yan Er, Sebastian Senff, Volker Herzig, Mehdi Mobli, Richard J Lewis, Frank Bosmans, Glenn F King.
 Seven novel modulators of the analgesic target NaV1.7 uncovered using a high-throughput venom-based discovery approach.
 British Journal of Pharmacology, 2015; DOI: 10.1111/bph.13081